search ]

 Moreover, these are relatively “heavy” plugins and load many Javascript and CSS files during their loading time, which slows down the loading of each page on the site.

 In searching for a way to prevent this and improve the site’s loading speed, I came across a plugin called Plugin Organizer and I must say it is one of the most useful plugins I have encountered.
-Before we explain the settings of the plugin, let’s say a few words about the impact of plugins on your WordPress site’s speed.

 How do WordPress plugins affect your site’s speed?

 Properly written WordPress plugins ensure that they are only loaded on your site if they are used.
 WordPress itself does not load inactive plugins, so these do not affect your site’s performance.
-However, it always loads all active plugins, whether they are needed or not.

-Sometimes, those plugin authors cannot predict when and where you are using their plugin on your site.
-In these cases, they will load the plugin’s code on every page of the site, even if it is not being used.
-If all the plugins are loading assets (Javascript and CSS files), it is likely that these plugins will negatively impact your WordPress site’s performance.
+Sometimes, plugin authors cannot predict when and where you are using their plugin on your site.
+In these cases, they will load the plugin’s code on every page, even if it is not being used.

 Load WordPress Plugins Selectively with Plugin Organizer